 But what kind of parent would possibly murder her own children for mouthing off?
 TIME spoke with Dr. Phillip Resnick, director of forensic psychiatry at Case Western and a leading expert on parents who kill their children.
 He testified for the defense in the case of Andrea Yates, who was convicted in 2002 of drowning her five children in the bathtub.
 The murder conviction was later overturned and she was found to be not guilty by reason of insanity — as Resnick had argued.

 Over the course of his 40-year career, Resnick has worked on 40 to 60 cases involving parents who killed their children.
 Although he cannot offer a mental diagnosis or legal opinion in the Powers’ case, he can discuss the motivations of parents who kill and what we know about them.
 About 250 to 300 children are murdered by their parents each year.
 Does this seem to be a typical case of a mother who kills her children?

 Many joggers don earbuds and listen to music to distract themselves from the rigors of running.
 But might the Black Eyed Peas or Rihanna distract them so much that they jog into traffic?

 That is the theory of several lawmakers pushing the latest generation of legislation dealing with how devices like iPods and cellphones affect traffic safety.
 The ubiquity of interactive devices has propelled the science of distraction — and now efforts to legislate against it — out of the car and into the exercise routine.
-Read the rest of this entry
+Continue reading The Dangers of Distracted Pedestrians→

 Amnesty International is calling for the release of three anti-slavery activists who were jailed after exposing a case of two young girls allegedly forced to work as servants.